Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Multisections and relative Euler classes

-We use the following theorem. \begin{thm} Let $M$, $E$, and $s$ be as above, and let $\tilde s$ be a global extension with isolated zeroes.
+\end{nn} One can show that $\text{deg}_{p}(s_i)$ and $\eps_{|p|}$ depend only on the orientations of $E,M.$ In fact, it suffices to choose a relative orientation for $E\to M,$ rather than orienting both $E$ and $M.$ \begin{thm} Let $M$, $E$, and $s$ be as above, and let $\tilde s$ be a global extension with isolated zeroes.
 Then $\#Z(\tilde s)$ and the homology class $\sum \eps_{|p|}[|p|]\in H_0(|M|;\mathbb{Q})$ depend only on $s$ and not on $\tilde s.$ Changing the orientations of $E$ and $M$ but preserving the relative orientation does not change the class or the count.
 This homology class is therefore Poincar\'e dual to a relative cohomology class with compact support $H_c^n(|M|,\partial |M|;\mathbb{Q})$, which is called the \emph{relative Euler class}, and by definition satisfies,

-In case $\partial|M|=\emptyset$, the relative Euler class is the usual Euler class of the orbibundle. \end{thm} The independence of choices follows from a standard cobordism argument, which is easily modified to the orbifold case, so we omit the proof.
-The fact that the weighted zero count of a transverse multisection is dual to the Euler class in the case without boundary is a special case of the results of \cite{Dusa}, and it extends without difficulty to our setting.
+When $\partial|M|=\emptyset$, the relative Euler class is the Euler class of the orbibundle. \end{thm} The independence of choices follows from a standard cobordism argument, which is easily modified to the orbifold case.
+The fact that the weighted zero count of a transverse multisection is dual to the Euler class in the case of no boundary is a special case of the results of \cite{Dusa}.
+It extends without difficulty to our setting.
 A final useful observation is the following: \begin{obs} Let $E,M,U$, and $s$ be as above.
-Let $U'\subseteq U$ be another open set such that $|M|\setminus U'$ is a compact orbifold with corners, and let $s' = s|_{\partial |M|\cup U'}$.
-Then a transverse extension of $s$ is also a transverse extension of $s'$.
-Therefore,
+Let $U'\subseteq U$ be an open set such that $|M|\setminus U'$ is a compact orbifold with corners, and $s' = s|_{\partial |M|\cup U'}$.
+Then a transverse extension of $s$ is also a transverse extension of $s'.$ Thus,

 \end{obs}